 "Phil is the same kind of rider as me," he says.
 "He's older and has a better palmarès, but I was always a guy who wanted to be a team leader.
 My goal was to be BMC team leader and winning Classics."

 Gilbert leaving for Quick-Step made life a lot less complicated.
 Van Avermaet now thinks they can both attack and work together, whereas in the past if one rider attacked, the other had to sit back.

 "I'm happy Phil is riding with Quick-Step.
-If you are in the same team you have to sit and wait.
+If you're in the same team, you have to sit and wait.
 He's a great guy and we never had a conflict outside the race, but for me sometimes he was the wrong guy in the wrong position and that can sometimes make a conflict."

 Winning has finally started to become a habit for Van Avermaet.
 He's no stronger than before, he says, but his tactical nous and confidence have been increasing.